scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to remove afflictions from up to 5 creatures.
 Make a spellcasting roll adding a terrible die for each creature targeted.
 On success you remove two negative conditions affecting each creature.
-Mass Cleanse can remove slow, poison, hex, daze, stun, blind, weaken, fear, petrification, or a condition inflicted by a spell of 4th level or lower.
+Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, Weakened, Paralyzed, Silenced, Fear, Sleep if it was caused by a magical effect, Petrification, or a condition inflicted by a spell of 4th level or lower.

 Add a normal die for every level cast above 5th.